amukta14/DevIDE/README.md

-# DevIde: AI-Powered IDE
+# DevIDE: AI-Powered IDE

-DevIde is an AI-powered IDE designed to boost your coding productivity.
+DevIDE is an AI-powered IDE designed to boost your coding productivity.
 With real-time collaboration, smart code suggestions, and integrated tools, DevIde makes coding faster and easier.

 ## Features